tigrux/traeger/README.md

 * Bindings for a few other languages are provided:
     * Python: for prototyping and testing.
     * C: for interfacing with other languages like Rust and Go.
-    * Go: for networking and micro-services.
+    * Go: for networking and microservices.
     * Rust: to gain access to its arsenal of crates.
 * The word Traeger is German for carrier and the name was inspired by the library [immer](https://github.com/arximboldi/immer/).

 # Prerequisites
 * cmake >= 3.24:
-    * On MacOS it can be installed using [brew](https://brew.sh).
+    * On macOS, it can be installed using [brew](https://brew.sh).
-    * On Windows it is recommended to use the developer terminal of [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/).
+    * On Windows, it is recommended to use the developer terminal of [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/).
-    * On Linux it is recommended to install it from the [official project page](https://cmake.org/download/).
+    * On Linux, it is recommended to install it from the [official project page](https://cmake.org/download/).
 * A compiler with good support of C++ 17: clang >= 6.0, or g++ >= 7.5.

 Traeger has some dependencies that are downloaded by cmake as part of the build process via [FetchContent](https://cmake.org/cmake/help/v3.24/module/FetchContent.html).